travis-ci/docs-travis-ci-com/user/jwt.md

 ### How secure is this addon?

 Very Secure.
-The token produced is only valid for 90 minutes, and is signed by but does not contain your secret information.
+The token produced is only valid for 90 minutes.
+It is signed in such a way to uniquely securely pass your secret information without worrying that information is leaked.

 ### Troubleshooting

-1. Check if the third-party service is supported in the list below.
+1. Check if the third-party service is [supported](#List-of-Third-Party-Services-Integrated-with-the-JWT-Addon)
 2. Contact the third-party support and provide them with the encrypted token (echo the key in your test script), and link to the Travis job.

 ## Third-Party Service Integration